chiva/tuitwall/README.rst

 - HT1632-for-Arduino_ library
 - `Arduino IDE`_ v1.0 or newer

-Note: this has been tested only with one led matrix, but it can be extended up to 4 boards with proper code.
+Note: this has been tested only with one led matrix, but it can be extended up to 4 boards (and further) with proper code.

 .. _`Arduino board`: http://arduino.cc/en/Main/ArduinoBoardUno
 .. _`Arduino Ethernet Shield`: http://www.arduino.cc/en/Main/ArduinoEthernetShield